here is a mango pickle recipe made the punjabi way. another one from my mil’s punjabi recipes collection.

 i wanted the traditional small bharni to keep the mango pickle. went to the market to buy it, but all they had were big bharnis. finally i had to store the pickle in a plastic jar

-lets start step by step recipe for making punjabi mango pickle:
+lets start step by step punjabi mango pickle recipe:

 1: rinse and wipe the mangoes well with a kitchen towel. chop the mangoes and add them in a bowl.